Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 | **Fees** | Transparent (blockchain) | Hidden | Hidden |
 | **24/7 trading** | Yes | Limited | Limited |

-## Important: This is Trading

-Dexetera is designed for:

-- Experienced traders comfortable with leverage
-- People who understand smart contracts and blockchain
-- Users who accept the risk of losing their deposit
-- Traders seeking alternative assets and markets

 ### Risks You Must Understand